Your guide to shopping local in Tampa Bay

 ☕️ The one with refined tastes: Small batch non-alcoholic barrel-aged coffee from Hogg Batch.

-🪴 The pot-head: Plants and accessories from Into the Pot and Tampanian Vintage Jungle or a succulent arrangement from Oh 4 Succ's Sake.
+🪴 The pot-head: Plants and accessories from Into the Pot, Tampanian Vintage Jungle, Knotted Roots and Wild Roots or a succulent arrangement from Oh 4 Succ's Sake.

+🏳️🌈 The proud one: Everything LBGTQ from Inclusivitea and The Gayest Store on Earth.

 💐 The one who always has fresh flowers: A weekly subscription to zero waste florist Sunrise Florals.